suvoooo/Machine_Learning/README.md

-# Machine_Learning
+## Machine_Learning and Data Analysis
-## This repo contains introduction to some of the most important machine learning and data-analysis techniques.
+### This repo contains introduction and examples of some of the most important machine learning and data-analysis techniques.
-### Filenames are preceded by DDMMYY.
+#### Filenames are preceded by DDMMYY.
 For descriptions and more check the Wiki Page.
+#### Dedicated _Deep Learning Repository_ similar to this is [here](https://github.com/suvoooo/Learn-TensorFlow).

 *PCA_Muller.py 190818:* Principal component analysis example with breast cancer data-set.